keplersj/BoatCraft/README.md

 - Sargunster, for creating his Better than Wolves boat addon and giving me huge inspiration
 - CovertJaguar, for creating Railcraft and being one of the biggest inspiractions.

+## Features (Currently implemented)
+- Boat Items for the 4 Vanilla Woods
+- Dynamic Wooden Boat textures for the 4 Vanilla Woods

+## Half-Features (Needs work)
+- Dynamic Wooden Sticks (Again for the different wood types)

 ## Goals (Not even begun work on, might not even happen)
 - OreDictionary!
 - Biomes O Plenty wood support